scribe-public/sample-policies/discovery/README.md

 `accepted_output_cmd_line_list`: Specifies command lines whose outputs are accepted and will not be checked for modifications.

-`accepted_path_regex_list`: Specifies path regexes' that are accepted and will not be checked for modifications.
+`paths_to_exclude_regex_list`: Specifies the regex for path to exclude when checking for modifications

 #### Command Line Input Check